DanSop/STM32-Project-Boilerplate/README.md

 - Implement unit testing via Ceedling.

 ## Note

-- Implement unit testing

-## Note

-This template is a work in progress.
+- This template is a work in progress.